seabassapologist/idea-no-hi-translation/notes/lookup_tables.md

 * The last three rows are used for looking up the offsets of the [Kanji Tables](/notes/kanji_lookup_tables.md#kanji-table-lookup-table)
 * The missing english characters are mapped by rows `$F6-$FF` in [Kanji Table FE](/notes/kanji_lookup_tables.md#kanji-table-fe)

-## Menu Drawing Table
+## Menu Drawing Tables

-These values are used to build the game's menus.
-Currently unsure if these are all of them, and still need to figure out the unknowns
+The game uses a mix of lookup tables and hardcoded instructions to draw menus, but for the most part use a common routine when writing the data to WRAM.
+Lookup tables are here (obviously), and any hardcoded values that need to be changes are documented in the [Technical Notes](/notes/technical_notes.md#menu-hacking)

+### Field Menus Lookup Table

+This table stores the values that are are used to build various menus.
+Most of these are the main field menu (when you press the X button on the field), but others are stored here also

 | Menu            | Address | X-Offset | Y-Offset | Width | Text   | Columns | Rows  | Spacing |
 |-----------------|---------|----------|----------|-------|--------|---------|-------|---------|